johnvenkiah/CI_PP3_John_Venkiah/README.md

 ## Credits

-Here are links to websites that had the answers when I didn't.
-I have written most of the code myself and the parts I have not written are credited below.
-I have adapted the code to fit my needs and tried to make it unique.

-All images are royalty free.

-Music notes and piano samples were created by me.
+Here are links to sites that answered a lot of my questions on coding and the Python language.

+This project was created from a template made by [Code Institute](https://codeinstitute.net/) to recreate the terminal in a regular web browser.

 Background Image from [www.123rf.com](https://www.123rf.com/photo_91583290_stock-vector-music-note-seamless-pattern-vector-illustration-hand-drawn-sketched-doodle-music-notes-symbols-.html)